 The softened mushrooms are added halfway through the cooking time.
 The bok choy goes in during the last stage of cooking.

-For an authentic Japanese experience, enjoy the soup with a bowl of rice on the side.
+For an authentic Asian experience, enjoy the soup with a bowl of rice on the side.

 - Place the dried shiitake in a bowl.
 Cover with hot water.
 Place a plate over the mushrooms to weigh them down.
 Leave to rehydrate for about six hours.